bhargav-ds1/BlogSummarizer/README.md

 ![](https://github.com/bhargav-ds1/BlogSummarizer/blob/main/Examples/deepeval_cmd.png)
 **Example deepeval evaluation UI**
 ![](https://github.com/bhargav-ds1/BlogSummarizer/blob/main/Examples/deepeval_UI.png)

+## What more can be done

+- Evaluation is implemented as part of tests, instead of that individual evaluation metrics can be calculated for each summary generated and logged to the observability.
+- Different strategies and models can be compared for the summarization performance.
+- A LLM model can be fine-tuned on a curated dataset to optimize for blog summarization.
+- Blogs can be fetched based on event driven approach whenever new blogs are added to the website.
+- A Web-API can be developed which serves the summarization application.

 ## License

 This project is licensed under the Apache License - see the LICENSE.md file for details.